thejefflarson/whisperer/README.md

   secret: dG90YWxseSBhIHN1cGVyIGR1cGVyIHNlY3JldCB5b3Ugc2hvdWxkbid0IHRlbGwgYW55b25lCg==
 ```

-In a file called `sync.yaml` and run:
+And run:
 `kubectl apply -f sync.yaml`

-You then can see that in the `target` and `target2` namespaces you have secrets that mirror the secret you created:
+And your secrets are sync accros namespaces!
+Look at the `target` and `target2` namespaces you have secrets that mirror the secret you created:
 ```
 $ kubectl get secrets --all-namespaces
 NAMESPACE     NAME                                  TYPE                DATA   AGE